onesteinbv/dns01/doc/Documentation.md

 - When undefined or set to another value than `true` or `false`, the above rules apply
 - When set to `true`, drop lego compatibility and use the native propagation detection, honoring any `DNS01_*` variables
 - When set to `false`, ignore all `DNS01_*` variables, force strict mapping and full lego propagation detection
+- When set to `fallback`, attempt first the behaviors as if `false` were specified, and if that fails, behave as if `true` was specified

 **Note:** when using the lego detection but allowing backoff scaling, the scaling can only be **positive** (ie increased each time we poll negatively for propagation).
 There won't ever be a negative scaling, as the lego algorithm totally succeeds on the first positive reply.